hiteshtawar/ops-guide-simple/docs/ARCHITECTURE.md

-# OpsGuide Simple - Architecture
+# Production Support Admin Tool - Architecture

 ## Overview

-OpsGuide Simple is a **YAML-driven operational automation platform** that enables **zero-code deployment** of new use cases with **infinite horizontal scaling**.
+Production Support Admin Tool is a **YAML-driven operational automation platform** that enables **zero-code deployment** of new use cases with **infinite horizontal scaling**.
 Similar to how AWS CloudFormation templates or GitHub Actions workflows work, you simply drop a YAML file to add new operational capabilities—no code changes, no deployments, no engineering bottlenecks.

 ### The Promise: Configuration-Driven Operations

 **Just like CloudFormation and GitHub Actions:**
 - **CloudFormation**: Define infrastructure in YAML → AWS provisions it automatically
 - **GitHub Actions**: Define workflows in YAML → GitHub executes them automatically
-- **OpsGuide**: Define operational runbooks in YAML → System executes them automatically
+- **Production Support Admin Tool**: Define operational runbooks in YAML → System executes them automatically

 **One-time engineering investment, infinite business value scaling.**